qx6ghqkz/gallery-dl-server/README.md

 - `/config/gallery-dl.conf`
 - `/config/config.json`

-A [default configuration file](docs/gallery-dl.conf) for use with gallery-dl-server has been provided and will automatically be placed in the directory mounted to `/config` if the file does not already exist in that location.
+A [default configuration file](docs/gallery-dl.conf) for use with gallery-dl-server has been provided and will automatically be placed in the directory mounted to `/config` if no valid config file exists in that location.

 For more information on configuration file options, see [gallery-dl/docs/configuration.rst](https://github.com/mikf/gallery-dl/blob/master/docs/configuration.rst).